matolevi/energy-net/README_RL_ZOO.md

 - `--n-eval-episodes N`: Number of evaluation episodes (default: 5)
 - `--deterministic`: Use deterministic actions (recommended)
 - `--output-dir DIR`: Output directory for evaluation results

+## Extended Environment Options

+For the Independent System Operator (ISO) environment (using `run_iso_zoo.sh`, `optimize_iso_zoo.sh`, and `eval_iso_zoo.py`), the following additional options are available:

+**Dispatch Control Options:**
+- `--use-dispatch-action`: Enable dispatch control in the agent's action space, allowing the ISO to control both pricing and dispatch decisions simultaneously
+- `--dispatch-strategy STRATEGY`: Strategy for dispatch when not controlled by agent actions (choices: "predicted_demand", "fixed", "scaled", "manual_profile", "daily_pattern")
+  - `predicted_demand`: Match dispatch to predicted demand (default)
+  - `fixed`: Use a constant dispatch value
+  - `scaled`: Scale predicted demand by a factor
+  - `manual_profile`: Use a predefined dispatch profile
+  - `daily_pattern`: Use a time-of-day based pattern

+**Agent Simulation Options:**
+- `--trained-pcs-model-path PATH`: Path to a trained PCS model to use for simulating consumer/prosumer behavior
+- `--num-pcs-agents N`: Number of Power Consumption and Storage units to simulate in the environment (default: 1)

+These additional options provide more control over the dispatch mechanism and allow for testing with simulated consumer behavior using pre-trained PCS models.

 ## Examples